ELECTRONICS MANUFACTURERS DOMESTIC DISTRIBUTION

 Objectives for the engagement over the long term included implementing lean logistics processes, identifying cost saving opportunities, and providing end-to-end supply chain planning and design, with DHL ultimately assuming control of all the manufacturer’s logistics sites in Japan.

 DHL began the restructuring of the manufacturer’s domestic distribution network by opening a new distribution facility.
-It also introduced quality improvement processes designed to optimise warehouse operations, standardise work processes, establish a more effective key performance indicator (KPI)-based management system, and provide end-to-end “control tower” visibility across the domestic supply chain with the capability to spot and monitor potential supply chain disruptions.
-On the transportation side, DHL reduced costs by unifying or consolidating carrier contracts and utilising shared trucking services for customer deliveries.
+It also introduced quality improvement processes designed to optimize warehouse operations, standardize work processes, establish a more effective key performance indicator (KPI)-based management system, and provide end-to-end “control tower” visibility across the domestic supply chain with the capability to spot and monitor potential supply chain disruptions.
+On the transportation side, DHL reduced costs by unifying or consolidating carrier contracts and utilizing shared trucking services for customer deliveries.

 DHL’s efforts improved the overall performance of the manufacturer’s supply chain while reducing logistics costs.
 The new distribution center and network redesign streamlined operations, improved warehousing processes, and enhanced customer service.
 The LLP’s control tower solution gave the manufacturer the visibility it needed to quickly respond to potential or actual supply chain disruptions.
 The manufacturer’s success in engaging an LLP not only benefited the company for the long term, but also spurred greater management interest in embracing a more strategic approach to supply chain management.